 Based on my face-to-face sales, I decided the best way for me to collect email addresses is with case studies.

 This will show prospective buyers the quality of emails they’ll receive and explain why they work.
 The home page of the website is designed to collect email addresses.
 Plus, it’s essentially a landing page, and that’s not an accident.

 My prospects are not going to buy my email marketing service on a whim.
 My face-to-face sales told me they’ll need to be educated.

 After a person confirms their email address, they’ll receive the first of five case studies.

-On the bottom of each case study, there is a link to my services page.
+At the bottom of each case study, there is a link to my services page.
 The goal of the services page is to get prospects to sign up for a consultation.
 This is where they could see if the service is right for them.

-On the services page, I again try to overcome the objections a person might have based on my face to face sales.
+On the services page, I again try to overcome the objections a person might have based on my face-to-face sales.

 Are you ready to implement a proven marketing plan?